Cognitive Automation — 4 Keys to Success

-A lot of noise and confusion surrounds cognitive automation due to marketing FUD (fear, uncertainty, and doubt) being thrown up by different vendors.
-In this blog, I want to share insights Automation Anywhere has acquired after participating in hundreds of proof-of-concepts (POCs) and dozens of successful cognitive automation implementations with our customers.
+A lot of noise and confusion surround cognitive automation due to marketing fear, uncertainty, and doubt (FUD) being thrown up by different vendors.
+In this blog, I want to share insights Automation Anywhere has acquired after participating in hundreds of proofs of concept (POCs) and dozens of successful cognitive automation implementations with our customers.

-- Select a solution based on the strength of its robotic process automation (RPA) capabilities
+1. Select a solution based on the strength of its RPA capabilities

-- Pick the right business processes to automate to ensure a high probability of success
+3. Pick the right business processes to automate

-- Scale automation of the first process to demonstrate value before expanding to other processes
+4. Scale automation of the first process to demonstrate value before expanding

 Given the vast potential for cognitive automation, some companies are tempted to expand quickly to automating multiple processes once the ROI from automating the first process seems apparent.
 However, cognitive automation is data intensive and requires a lot of thought and upfront work to ensure success.